garrandall/popular-music-data/tracks/for-the-love-of-you--part-1-2--the-isley-brothers.md

 Now and then I lose my way
 Usin' words that try to say
 What I feel, yeah
-Love is real, oh, love is real, ooh
+Love is real, oh, love is real, oh

 I might as well
 Sign my name on a card which could say it better